 Some of his endeavors start by revealing what is already happening all around us.
 Peak phone usage, for instance, in an Italian soccer match taking place at the heart of Rome – and yes, the spikes happened when and where they won.
 Or … the myriad directions or trash takes when it leaves the garbage bin and begins a new afterlife on the road (and in the air), spanning the United States in surprising ways.

-Other theories have turned into real structures made for public interaction, like this water-walled pavilion constructed for a recent design exhibition (renderings above and more footage within the embedded TED video).
+Other theories have turned into real structures made for public interaction, like this water-walled pavilion constructed for a recent design exhibition (more footage within the embedded TED video).
 Its liquid walls become open doors when they sense someone’s approach, and display patterns in the form of pixel droplets otherwise.
 The whole structure was designed to be raised and lowered when not in use or during periods of high winds.